 • Station operators: reduce integration burden; standard acceptance artifacts; predictable handling/constraints.

-• Tug/OTV providers: standard cargo interface; expand compatible destinations; less custom integration.
+• Tug/OTV providers: interoperable cargo interface; expand compatible destinations; less custom integration.

 • Payload/logistics providers: repeatable packaging + manifest; fewer one-off reviews.

-If you operate or plan to operate a space station, tug, or in-space cargo service and are interested in interoperability and standards; or if you are a spacecraft systems, verification, validation, or payload operations leader interested in co-founding or advising, we would welcome a conversation.
+If you operate or plan to operate a space station, tug, or in-space cargo service and are interested in interoperability and standards; or if you are a spacecraft systems, verification and validation, or mission management leader interested in co-founding or advising, we would welcome a conversation.